 An annual membership is the easiest, most affordable way to regularly enjoy the Regional Parks.
-For \$69 a year-less than \$6 a month- a membership includes 12 months of parking at all Regional Parks, one night of camping, and family admission to the Tolay Fall Festival for two adults and two children.
+For \$69 a year - less than \$6 a month - a membership includes 12 months of parking at all Regional Parks, one night of camping, and family admission to park festivals for two adults and two children.
 Membership discounts are available for seniors and people with permanent disabilities.